 Dogs can eat foods with natural sugars, like bananas, in moderation.
 But avoid foods that contain added sugars.
 A food like a banana offers nutritional content to your pooch, but the sugar content makes it a treat to be consumed in small amounts.

-Dairy products are tolerated fine by some dogs, but not very well by others, so always start off with small amounts when giving your dog a treat like cheese.
-If your dog displays digestive or other upset stomach issues in reaction to dairy, it may be lactose intolerance, so switch away from dairy products and onto other types of treats.
+Dairy products are tolerated fine by some dogs, but not very well by others, so always start off with small amounts when giving your dog a treat like cheddar, ice cream, cream cheese, yogurt, or most other dairy products.
+If your dog displays digestive problems or other upset stomach issues in reaction to dairy, it may be lactose intolerance, so switch away from dairy products and onto other types of treats.

 As you might imagine, tobacco and other drugs will also make a dog very ill if consumed.
 Keep these products in a safe place.